Protest As Quake-hit Myanmar Junta Chief Joins Bangkok Summit - UrduPoint

 Protest As Quake-hit Myanmar Junta Chief Joins Bangkok Summit

-Bangkok, (APP - UrduPoint / Pakistan Point News - 4th Apr, 2025) Protesters displayed a banner calling Myanmar's junta chief a "murderer" as he joined a regional summit in Bangkok on Friday, a week after a huge earthquake killed thousands, leaving desperate survivors pleading for food and shelter.
+Bangkok, (APP - UrduPoint / Pakistan Point News - 4th Apr, 2025) Protesters displayed a banner calling Myanmar's junta chief a "murderer" as he joined a regional summit in Bangkok on Friday, a week after a huge earthquake killed thousands and left desperate survivors pleading for food and shelter.

-Many nations have sent aid and rescue teams, but on the ground in some of the worst-hit areas there is little sign of Myanmar's ruling military helping survivors.
+Many nations have sent aid and rescue teams but there is little sign of Myanmar's ruling military helping survivors on the ground in some of the worst-hit areas.

 Junta leader Min Aung Hlaing held talks with leaders from Bay of Bengal littoral nations at a plush Bangkok hotel on Friday.